Prepaid Dues

 REPORT OF THE PERPETUAL LIFE MEMBERSHIP (PRE-PAID DUES) FUND

 For more than sixty years, the Grand Lodge of Minnesota has kept a solemn obligation to pay perpetual life member dues to our lodges.
-This sacred trust is based upon a desire to sustain our lodge’s funding stream from membership dues and to assist our members in leaving a continuing legacy for their lodge, knowing that even with infirmities of age or limited financial resources, their membership in the constituent lodge would never lapse.
-Your Perpetual Life Membership Committee and Grand Lodge Officers continue to reaffirm their commitment to this trust.
+This sacred trust is based upon a desire to sustain our lodge’s funding stream from membership dues, knowing that even with infirmities of age or limited financial resources, their membership in the constituent lodge would never lapse.
+This commitment will continue for our members currently enrolled in this program, but during this past year, some significant recommendations have been proposed:

 Fraternally yours,